-The US trade relationship with China is bizarre.
-Unless you are Chinese, in which case it is beautiful.
-Following is what I believe the US should be doing about its debt to China.
+The US trade relationship with China is bizarre, unless you are Chinese, in which case it is beautiful.
+Following is what I believe should be the US trade policy with China.
 That is, of course, if there was anyone in Washington with a patriotic heart and at least one testicle.

 “Hello, Red.
 This is Uncle Sam.
-We’ve been thinking and we are tired of giving you a free trade ride.
+We’ve been thinking a lot about foreign trade lately and we are tired of giving you a free ride.
 So, we have decided to impose an import tariff, effective tomorrow morning, of 100%.

-No, please don’t cry.
+No, please don’t cry, Red.
 I hate that!
-We have to do it.
-We are losing our star-spangled, red, white, and blue asses over here and we are borrowing money from you that you made off of us.
+You see, we have to do it.
+We are losing our red, white, and blue asses over here and we are borrowing money from you that was profit you made from selling stuff to us.
 You have to admit, that’s stupid!

-Of course, if you were to forgive the debt that you really made off of us, then we could delay the tariff for, oh, say $100 billion a year.
-So, let’s see now, we owe you $1.2 trillion, that’s 12 years of free trade until we impose the tariff.
+Of course, if you were to forgive the debt that is money you made off of us, then we could delay the tariff for, oh, say $100 billion a year.
+So, let’s see now, we owe you $1.2 trillion, that’s 12 years of free trade until we implement policies to create a more equitable relationship.
 Deal?”

 They have to do it or crush their own economy.
-The most valuable thing on Earth is the American consumer market, and we have been giving it away for free!
+The most valuable thing on Earth is the American consumer market, and we have been giving it away for free to people who couldn’t give a rip about us!
 It is time to stop being stupid!
+We are in the driver’s seat.
+We control our own destiny.
+We can ensure a prosperous future for generations of Americans to come or we can maintain the status quo and transfer America’s wealth to the Chinese.
+I’m sure they will be grateful.

-OK, so I’m pining for the good old days.
+So I’m pining for the good old days.
 You know, when the future looked bright and opportunity was around every corner.
 When hard work meant prosperity.
 When Americans enjoyed the comfort of knowing that their children’s futures would be even more prosperous than their own.
-When the American Dream wasn’t dead.
+When the American Dream was still alive.

 So, how do we get back there?
 Simple.
 We stop being stupid.
 It’s not as hard as it sounds.
 With just a few simple actions we can right this ship and set it on a glorious course, but only if we stop being stupid.

-Here is the premise of my theory – again, the most valuable thing in the history of Earth is the American consumer market.
-That can’t be emphasized enough.
+Here is the premise of my theory.
+Again, the most valuable thing in the history of Earth is the American consumer market.
+That cannot be emphasized enough.
+That is the key to correcting this very serious problem.

 We are pissing our wealth away by not using it to our advantage.
 We owe the Chinese, the Japanese, and others, trillions of dollars which we have borrowed just to continue to feed the beast that is our federal government.
-If we continue on our present course we will never be able to pay this money back, and every day we borrow more, billions more (scary numbers).
+If we continue on our present course we will never be able to pay this money back, and every day we borrow more, billions more (scary numbers), while driving our own manufacturers out of business, victims of cheap offshore labor.

 So how do we stop being stupid?
 It’s a simple two-step process.